0x1d00ffff/0xbtc-discord-price-bot/README.md

    - !marketcap
    - !rank (to show cmc ranking)
    - !binance (to show current listing price in usd)
-   - !private island (would be nice to store value with spaces and search for any matches that use underscores instead of spaces, or no spaces)
  - Need a new 'Pairing' class to handle pairings in a more generic way.
 This will allow easier integration of BTC pairings (ie mercatox)
  - volume_eth and volume_usd are not strictly defined - sometimes it means total